denten-books/plain-text/20-device.md

 the transmission apparatus, the kind of rigid linkage Wittgenstein described in his thought experiments.
-Indeed, of the 33 asserted claims in the "Telegraphy" patent by the Bumstead brothers, the first 13 relate to the transmission of intelligence:
+Indeed, of the 33 asserted claims in the "Telegraphy" patent by the Bumstead brothers, the first 13 relate to the transmission of intelligence, including:

-> [...] adapted to initiate a succession of electrical impulses all of which
+> [...] a transmitter adapted to initiate a succession of electrical impulses
-> have a character representing significance, a receiver adapted to detect
+> all of which have a character representing significance, a receiver adapted
-> variations in the time intervals elapsing between successive impulses, a
+> to detect variations in the time intervals elapsing between successive
-> plurality of interpreting relays selectively actuated by said receiver, and a
+> impulses, a plurality of interpreting relays selectively actuated by said
-> printing mechanism responsive to the combined action
+> receiver, and a printing mechanism responsive to the combined action
 > [@bumstead_telegraphy_1916, 13-4].

 What began as a description of a communication mechanism, concluded with a